-Sri Lanka's total production of natural rubber in the year 2021 was 76,884 MT.
-In 2021 rubber finished products industry earned an export income of US\$ 1050 Mn which is 34% growth over the previous year.
-Sri Lanka is the leading solid tyre exporter in the world currently recording a 25 % of the world demand.
+Sri Lanka's total production of natural rubber in the year 2022 was 70,867 MT.
+In 2022 rubber finished products industry earned an export income of US\$ 977 Mn which is a 6.8% deduction over the previous year.
+Sri Lanka is the leading solid tyre exporter in the world currently recording a 28.8 % of the world demand.
 Sri Lanka also well-known for latex based gloves in the global market.
-Presently Sri Lank has huge demand for medical rubber gloves with Covid 19 Pandemic situation in the world and Tyre industry also fast-growing sector of the rubber product sector
+Presently Sri Lank has slow demand for medical rubber gloves with recovering Covid 19 Pandemic situation in the world and Tyre industry also fast-growing sector of the rubber product sector for construction and Agriculture sector.